Parks-Laboratory/rqtl_pipeline/README_RQTL_MAPPING.md

 number of factors, including the ultimate goals of the experiment.

 (*A Guide to QTL Mapping with R/qtl* - Karl W. Broman, Saunak Sen

+## R/QTL-usage decisions:
+For QTL-scan with dense markers, Haley-Knott and Expectation-Maximization algorithms will give very similar results.
+Using H-K may be faster.